-Many structured products are 'tranche' products, meaning that they are only available for a limited period of time and/or amount implying they are closed ended.
-Structured products which accept investments for an unlimited period are called 'open-ended products'.
-Additionally, you could invest in an Over-the-Counter Forward Contract 'OTC Forward' which can be written against an MTN.
+Many structured products are "tranche" products, meaning that they are only available for a limited period oftime and/or amount, implying they are closed ended.
+Structured products which accept investments for an unlimited period are called "open-ended products".
+Additionally, you could invest in an Over-the-Counter Forward Contract 'OTC Forward' which can be written against a Medium Term Note (MTN).